 A2LA offers accreditation of Third-Party Assessment Organizations (3PAOs) as part of the Federal Risk and Authorization Management Program (FedRAMP).

 FedRAMP is a government-wide program that provides a standardized approach to security assessment, authorization, and continuous monitoring for cloud-based services.
 Under the Security Assessment Framework, 3PAOs are required to be accredited by A2LA in order to be recognized by the FedRAMP Program Management Office (PMO).
-The A2LA assessment process involves a rigorous evaluation of technical competence of the 3PAOs and their compliance with international standards.
+The A2LA assessment process involves a rigorous evaluation of the technical competence of the 3PAOs and their compliance with international standards.

 An organization that wishes to become an accredited FedRAMP 3PAO must spend at least a year in the Cybersecurity Inspection Body Program in order to demonstrate a level of technical competence prior to consideration for FedRAMP 3PAO recognition.
 The additional requirements for FedRAMP 3PAO recognition are available upon request.

 The list of FedRAMP-approved 3PAOs can be found on the FedRAMP Marketplace.
 This specialty program is covered under the A2LA Inspection Body Accreditation Program.